Ady Jean-Gardy

+Ady Jean-Gardy (born 15 September 1957) is a Haitian historian, journalist, and former Minister of Communication from 2012 to 2013.
+His prior experience includes work as a civil servant for the United Nations Development Programme and as a member of the African Union in Addis Ababa, Ethiopia.

 Early life and education

-Ady Jean-Gardy began his education at the Catholic School of the Salésiens Fathers and then continued at Alexander Pétion High School.
-By age 12, he'd contributed caricatures to the Creole newspaper Bon Nouvel, directed by Jorris Ceuppens.
-At 14, he wrote a novel in Creole titled Deblozay, which reportedly received the Prize of National Creole Media.
-He later served as Director of Cultural Affairs for the magazine Petit Samedi Soir and edited a libertarian review, Inter Jeunes.
+Ady Jean-Gardy began his education at the Catholic School of the Salésiens Fathers and later attended Alexander Pétion High School.

-After high school, he received a scholarship from President Léopold Sédar Senghor of Senegal and studied communications and journalism in Dakar, Senegal.
-Upon returning to Haiti at age 20, he was appointed manager of Haiti TV (cable television) under the supervision of Edward B. Hatton.
+After high school, he received a scholarship from President Léopold Sédar Senghor of Senegal, studying communications and journalism in Dakar, Senegal.
+Upon returning to Haiti at the age of twenty, he was appointed manager of Haiti TV (cable television) under the supervision of Edward B. Hatton.

-He pursued higher education at the Institute of Applied Linguistics in Haiti, studied architecture at the Civil Engineering Institute of Richard Leconte, and received a bachelor's degree in economics at the Institute of Economic Science and Politics in Haiti.
-He received a USAID scholarship to study Economics, Finance, and Administrative Management at the University of Pittsburgh.
+Jean-Gardy pursued higher education at the Institute of Applied Linguistics in Haiti, studied architecture at the Civil Engineering Institute of Richard Leconte, and earned a bachelor's degree in economics from the Institute of Economic Science and Politics in Haiti.
+He received a USAID scholarship to study economics, finance, and administrative management at the University of Pittsburgh.

-He directed the documentary Christmas in Voodoo Colors, which received regional acclaim at a Caribbean film festival.